apache/sling-org-apache-sling-servlet-helpers/README.md

 This module is part of the [Apache Sling](https://sling.apache.org) project.

-It provides mock implementations of the `SlingHttpServletRequest`, `SlingHttpServletRepsonse` and related classes.
+It provides helper mock implementations of the `SlingHttpServletRequest`, `SlingHttpServletRepsonse` and related classes, along with helpers for internal Sling requests described below.

 These helpers can be used for **testing**, like the [Sling Mocks](https://sling.apache.org/documentation/development/sling-mock.html) do.